 - Subverted by Rose Maybud in Ruddigore, who appears innocent at first until it turns out she's not so much innocent as obsessed with etiquette and gold-digging.

 - Johanna in all versions of Sweeney Todd that include her, but especially the original penny-dreadful.

-- Anne from A Little Night Music is young, virginal and extremely shallow.
+- Anne from A Little Night Music is young, vivacious, virginal (despite being married) and extremely shallow.

 - Peggy Sawyer from 42nd Street.

 - Lois Lane, a character in Kiss Me Kate, plays the ingenue in the Show Within a Show, but is decidedly less virginal off that stage.

 - Lampshaded in the Flying Karamazov Brothers' adaptation of William Shakespeare's The Comedy of Errors - a letter to one of the characters is changed to a telegram, addressed to "The Ingenue".